securelay/specs/README.md

 - Secure p2p tunneling (using the [streams/piping feature](#features) @ `/pipe/` paths).
 - Hosting a rate-limited public webhook-server behind NAT (see [example](#api)).

-# Model Implementations
+# Model implementations
 See repositories starting with `api-` in the [securelay](https://github.com/securelay) GitHub organization.
 These implementations are not necessarily complete.
 [This](https://github.com/securelay/api-serverless-redis-vercel) serverless implementation is the most actively maintained.
+See [this](https://formonit.github.io) project for an example use case of Securelay as backend.

 # Future directions
-- Accept `?verify=<email>` query parameter when requesting the key-pair at `https://api.securelay.tld/keys`.
+- Accept `?verify=<email>` query parameter when requesting the key-pair at `https://securelay.tld/keys`.
 This prompts Securelay to send an ephemeral nonce to the provided email.
 On presenting this nonce on a subsequent key-pair request with the query `?email=<email>&nonce=<nonce>&salt=<custom>` generates the desired key-pair.
 The `<random>` used to create the private key in this key-pair is : `hash(<email>+<custom>)`.
 So, basically it deterministically maps a *verified* email and a user-chosen salt to a private key.
 Even if the user loses his private key, he can easily retrieve it by verifying his email.

 - Accept `Content-Type: multipart/form-data`.